karljakoblarsson/IdrisToAgda/prevwork.md

 Their translation is done in four passes.
 First a pass in HOL, translation of interference steps in HOL, most information is discarded.
 Secondly, The list of HOL interference steps is converted to a DAG.
-Thridly, START HERE TODO.
+Thridly, TODO.
 Last, conversion from bytecode to Coq

 Section 2 is maybe interesting in how to write a language comparison.